 - Joint working

-As part of our work in school with deaf children we work closely with other professionals:
+As part of the Deaf and Hearing Support Team’s work in school with deaf children we work closely with other professionals:

 The specialist speech and language therapist for deaf children comes in to school to assess children and provide advice and information to staff working with the children.